 The ‘Read like the Devil’ method is all about making such remarks that often go against the first impulse when we also start observing: the question is about work, and the cards are all an all Clubs cast on the table.
 This must mean ‘work.’
 Ergo: get to it, do it today.
 But as you can see here, a finer analysis of what’s at stake in the question discloses how semantics works, via logical inference and situated meaning.

 What’s interesting now is to see what the cards for tomorrow’s option say, as I very much like as little contradiction as possible.
 On occasion, however, the cards like to play pranks on me, and give me an even stronger no, when I actually expect a yes.
 When that happens I pull another card or two for clarification, as I like to stretch my brain with the new variables.
 No need for it here though.

 For ‘do it tomorrow’ option I got these cards: Queen of Hearts, Jack of Spades, 4 Hearts.
 ‘Yes, tomorrow is definitely better,’ I said to myself, and took the option to wait for a day.

 Now, someone looking at theses cards with some measure of bewilderment may look upon my effort with reluctance, but it’s been a while since I’ve seen a Queen of Hearts listening to what the immature and hesitant Jack of Spades may have to say about it.

-At the functional level these two cards share the same quality where slacking is concerned: they are against taking direct action; the Queen of Hearts for reasons of comfort – it’s better to indulge than to accomplish things; the Jack of Spades for reasons of insecurity.
-A man of war with a wrong strategy and tactic is a dead man, not a hero.
+At the functional level these two cards share the same quality where slacking is concerned: they are against taking direct action; the Queen of Hearts, for reasons of comfort – it’s better to indulge than to accomplish things; the Jack of Spades, for reasons of insecurity.
+A man of war with the wrong strategy and tactic is a dead man, not a hero.
 The Jack of Spades knows this already.